Getting to and around Central Laos

 Travel within the region:

 Between Vang Vieng and Luang Prabang, the best option is train, which takes one hour (you’ll be in tunnels for 80-90% of the ride).
-Buses take 6 hours on a very bad, mountainous road, but the views can be spectacular.
-You’ll find a route map here, a timetable here.
+Buses take 6-10 hours on an absolutely awful, mountainous road, but the views can be spectacular.
+You’ll find a train route map here, a timetable here.

 Between Vientiane and Luang Prabang: Bus is too slow and uncomfortable.
 Flying is an option, but expensive.
 Train is best.